Henry C. Schadeberg

 Henry Carl Schadeberg (October 12, 1913 – December 11, 1985) was an American protestant minister and Republican politician from southeast Wisconsin.
 He was a member of the U.S. House of Representatives for four terms, representing Wisconsin's 1st congressional district from 1961 to 1965, and from 1967 to 1971.
-Schadeberg was an unabashed conservative and a strident anti-communist.
+Schadeberg was known as an unabashed conservative and a strident anti-communist.

 Early life and education

 Henry Schadeberg was born and raised in Manitowoc, Wisconsin.
 He graduated from Manitowoc's Lincoln High School in 1931.
 Schadeberg was active in his church and church community from an early age.
 He went to Carroll College in 1934.
 While in college, he began preaching at a Congregational church in East Troy, Wisconsin.
 After completing his bachelor's degree in 1938, he became pastor serving three Methodist churches in eastern Walworth County, Wisconsin.
 He went on to attend Garrett Biblical Institute in Evanston, Illinois, where he earned his Bachelor of Divinity degree in 1941.